Star Search Croatia season 1

 Star Search Croatia (Hrvatska traži zvijezdu) Season 1 was the first season of the second Croatian version of Pop Idol.
 It was aired in 2009.

 Auditions were about to be held in the four biggest cities of the country: Zagreb, Rijeka, Osijek and Split.
 The competitors are judged by Croatian musicians Tony Cetinski, Jelena Radan and Goran Lisica Fox.

-Antonija Blaće, famous for participating and hosting the Croatian Big Brother edition is the host of the competition which makes her the first person ever to host the two local versions of these franchises.
+Antonija Blaće, famous for participating and hosting the Croatian Big Brother edition is the host of the competition which makes her the first person to host the two local versions of these franchises.

 Bojan Jambrošić won the show on June 19, 2009 ahead of the favoured Zoran Mišić.